 The best geospatial intelligence (GEOINT) resource is an educated analyst.
 The GEOINT option within the intercollege Master of Professional Studies (iMPS) in Homeland Security is designed to increase the skills and knowledge of the analyst to produce accurate intelligence to help save lives, improve government, and assist businesses.
-Geospatial intelligence is applied in such law enforcement, homeland security, and business applications as:
+Geospatial intelligence is applied in such law enforcement, homeland security, emergency management, and business applications as:

 - Investigating organized crime and serial criminal activity